Curriculum Overview: An Expectant Easter

 Each week your family will also memorize a passage of scripture, worship together with a hymn, enjoy a poem, and study a biblically-themed piece of artwork.
 Here’s why we love including art study in our homeschool!
 Along with that, each day you will snuggle together and read an Easter-themed picture book and then enjoy a coordinating handcraft or baking project that reiterates a theme in the story.

 On Fridays, you will have a sweet time together over tea and a treat and reflect on all you have learned.
-You will also complete a gentle and engaging Spring-themed nature study.
+You will also complete a gentle and engaging spring-themed nature study.

-What You Get With An Expectant Easter
+What An Expectant Easter includes

-This 3-week curriculum includes the following:
+This 3-week curriculum includes:

 - Weekly grids with an overview of lessons